 Semi-Hollow guitars (HH) tend to have a warmer sound off the bat.
 But lowering the tone knob can make them sound even warmer.
 Virtuoso Larry Carlton is conscious of this and uses it to his advantage.

 A good example of this is his guitar solo for Steely Dan's "Kid Charlemagne".
-He lowered the tone knob to 3 for a distinct guitar tone.
+He lowered the tone knob to 3 for a distinct guitar sound.

 Gretsch (FF) guitars with dual Filtertron pickups usually come with just a master tone knob.
-This tone knob works with the two volume knobs to achieve your preferred roundness or harshness.
+This tone knob works with the two volume knob controls to achieve your preferred roundness or harshness.
 Gretsch guitars are known for bright jangly cleans, hence the typical maxed tone setup.

 Lowering the tone knob slightly can be used to tame some of the harsh highs.
 Note that some Gretsch guitars come with a "Mud" switch.
 It lets you instantly switch between max, middle, and low tone settings.
 These tone settings can be changed by modding the circuit.